ethereum/eth2.0-onboarding/docs/phase_0.md

 A [`ProposerSlashing`](https://github.com/ethereum/eth2.0-specs/blob/v0.10.0/specs/phase0/beacon-chain.md#proposerslashing) operation is used to police potentially malicious validator block proposal activity.

->Note: slashings are major penalties given for malicious operations.
+>Slashings are major penalties given for malicious operations.

  Validators can be slashed if they sign two different beacon blocks for the same slot.
 This makes duplicate block proposals expensive.
 The idea is to disincentivize activity that might lead to forking and conflicting views of the canonical chain.